krachdd/hoomd-sph3/README.md

 makes wierd errors?
 - standardized input files for parameter input.
 USE this and add lines if neccessary
 - write standardized tests at least for the essentials
-- dpe particle data array to 3 seperate ones
+- dpe particle data array to 3 seperate ones DONE!
 - check if bcast_double function is working correctly
-- write metadata to textfile, therefore create an additional helper module
+- write metadata to textfile, therefore create an additional helper module (must be able to be grep-ed)
 - can we remove slength from the flags, to communicate in Singlephaseflow.h virtual CommFlags getRequestedCommFlags ?
 - Write parallel IO Routines for Snapshot Reader and Writer
 - adjust logger quantities with flags, not with lists